On Lessons from Pops

 On Why I Clean Everyday

-As I unpacked and moved items, then moved items again into better places I made notes – call the education office, look into the local college, schedule that physical, reach out to neighbors, ask about pediatricians, talk to spouse about a new baby while this little guy was still young so he had a playmate…
+As I unpacked and moved items—and then moved them again into better places—I made notes: call the education office, look into the local college, schedule that physical, reach out to neighbors, ask about pediatricians, talk to my spouse about a new baby while this little guy was still young so he had a playmate.

 The act of outwardly organizing was helpful.
-I was making progress on something important, but also the monotony combined with the active thinking of where we would most easily grab a plate was just enough active/inactive brain power to keep my mind focused on thinking about the next phase of my life.
+I was making progress on something important, but also the monotony—combined with the active thinking of where we would most easily grab a plate—was just enough active and inactive brain power to keep my mind focused on the next phase of my life.

 When the house was all set up and arranged just so, I missed the act of taking care of it.
 So I cleaned it really well.
-Again, the repetition and combination of active/inactive thought was helpful in organizing my inner thoughts.
-As they were all I had while doing this type of work.
+Again, the repetition and combination of active and inactive thought helped organize my inner thoughts, as they were all I had while doing this type of work.

 Saw me cleaning?
 How?